xebialabs-community/xlr-perforce-changelist-trigger-plugin/README.md

 #### Perforce trigger
 - Then define a release trigger that references the server.
 Note that the changelist id is available as a trigger variable.
+- You can filter the changes that trigger the release by a workspace.
+Map the depot paths you want to watch in a new workspace, then configure the release trigger to use that workspace.

 ![screenshot of perforce trigger config](images/xlr-perforce-changelist-trigger-plugin-config-2.png)